dereksonderegger/141/docs/06_X-Y_relationships.md

  (180,Inf]    3893     0.01185
 ---------------------------------

-Because we are interest in the time distribution of significant delays, and early departures are usually only by a couple of minutes, we'll we'll take a log$_{10}$ transformation of all the delays greater than 10 minutes.
+Because we are interested in the time distribution of significant delays, and early departures are usually only by a couple of minutes, we'll we'll take a log$_{10}$ transformation of all the delays greater than 10 minutes.
+We'll also modify the color scale so that hexagons with a small count fade into the background and are white and hexagons with relatively large counts have a noticable color.

 <img src="06_X-Y_relationships_files/figure-html/unnamed-chunk-12-1.png" width="672" />

 ### Contour Plots

+Contour plots are similar to density plots, but for two-axis.
+The lines mark out regions of similar probability and we read it similarly as a topological map that shows elevation.
+In this case we can see that the most frequent delays are around 30 minutes long and occur near 5 pm.
+There is also a local peak of 20 minute delays around 10 am.

 <img src="06_X-Y_relationships_files/figure-html/unnamed-chunk-13-1.png" width="672" />